Joehack008/WebDevil/README.md

 # WebDevil
 WebDevil is an advanced web scanning tool for ethical hacking and OSINT.
 It searches websites for keywords across the DOM, console logs, network responses, and metadata.
 It extracts subpages, JavaScript files, and organizes results in a structured format.
 Perfect for web security analysis and data collection. **Use responsibly.**
+Website Onsit hacking tool to find the needed info to get you started !!!

 By BlackHack --
 ## Installation (Linux)